 Lastly, in the absence of licensed financial advisors, it is extra crucial for exchanges to retain absolute impartiality and provide a rich body of educational material to market participants – especially retail investors – so as to empower them to do their own due diligence and come to a more informed view of the market.

-AAX is the world’s first cryptocurrency exchange to be powered by LSEG Technology’s Millennium Exchange, the same matching engine at the heart of tier-one capital markets, and is a member of London Stock Exchange Group’s global ‘Partner Platform’.
+AAX is the world’s first cryptocurrency exchange to be powered by LSEG Technology’s Millennium Exchange, the same matching engine at the heart of tier-one capital markets.
+AAX is also a proud member of London Stock Exchange Group’s global ‘Partner Platform’.
 Offering OTC, Spot, and Futures trading, quoting more than 50 cryptocurrency pairs and listing 5 perpetual futures contracts for Bitcoin, Ether, Litecoin, Ripple, and EOS, which can be traded with high leverage, AAX provides a secure, deeply liquid, ultra-low latency and fully compliant trading platform.
 It offers an institutional-grade platform, for everyone. http://www.aax.com